 The “More pizza” problem can be solved using the algorithm described in this article.
 In this article, I reward the reader with some tips and tricks required to pass the Google Hash Code Qualification step.
 In fact, IMHO the real finish line is not solving the “Pizza” or “More Pizza” problem but – at least – pass the Qualification Round, then to attend the Final Round and – why not? – win some money!

-The Table of Contents of the article contains:
+The Table of Contents of the article is:

 - Qualification round: some considerations

 - How to solve the pizza… sorry, the qualification round?